S&P 500 and Nasdaq retracement

 ASX 200

-The Dollar Index is retracing to test its new support level at 84.50.
-Respect would confirm a primary advance with a target of 89*.
-Rising 13-week Twiggs Momentum continues to indicate a healthy primary up-trend.
-Failure of support (84.50) is unlikely, but breach of the secondary trendline would warn of a correction to the primary line.
+The Dollar Index respected its new support level at 84.50.
+Recovery above 86.5 would confirm a primary advance and a target of 89*.
+Rising 13-week Twiggs Momentum suggests a healthy (primary) up-trend.
+Failure of support at 84.50 is unlikely, but would warn of a correction to the primary trendline.

 Dollar Index